Prof Berit Bliesemann de Guevara

 Responsibilities

-Prof Berit Bliesemann de Guevara has held positions as Associate Dean of Research, Innovation and Knowledge Exchange of the Faculty of Art, Humanities and Social Sciences, as well as Deputy Head, Director of Research, and Director of Graduate Studies at the Department of International Politics at Aberystwyth.
-Currently, she is the departmental Research Impact Officer, Diversity Champion, and chairs the department's Diversity Working Group.
+Berit has held positions as Associate Dean of Research, Innovation and Knowledge Exchange of the Faculty of Arts, Humanities and Social Sciences (FASS), as well as Deputy Head, Director of Research, and Director of Graduate Studies at the Department of International Politics at Aberystwyth.
+Currently, she is the departmental Research Impact Officer and Diversity Champion and chairs the department's Diversity Working Group.

 Since 2016, Berit has mentored a number of Research Fellows at the Department, whose projects have been funded by the Economic and Social Research Council (Dr Katarina Kušić), the EU Horizon 2020 Marie Skłodowska Curie Action (Dr Katarzyna Kaczmarska, Dr Andrea Warnecke, Dr Sonia Garzón Ramirez, Dr Beatrix Futon-Campbell), the Estonian Research Council (Dr Birgit Poopuu), and the Swedish Research Council (Dr Anna Danielsson).

-Her current mentees are UK Guarantee Funding Fellows are Dr Onyinyechukwu Durueke and Dr Dilan Okcuoglu.
+Her current mentees are UK Guarantee Funding Fellows Dr Onyinyechukwu Durueke and Dr Dilan Okcuoglu.

 Office Hours (Student Contact Times)